franciskoinno/whisky_analysis/README.md

 # whisky_analysis
 A data analyst project for whisky.
 Using python to extract data and do Hypothesis Testing.
 Visualize data by python maltplotlib and Tableau.
-Aim to get insight from the dataset.<br>
+Aim to get insight from the dataset.
+And try to make a simple recommandation system<br>
 2,2k+ Scotch Whisky Reviews dataset (https://www.kaggle.com/datasets/koki25ando/22000-scotch-whisky-reviews)
 ![image](https://github.com/franciskoinno/whisky_analysis/assets/77004397/34a64004-3b45-4baa-9041-6985570ac6a2)